DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 [^4]:
     [https://www.sciencedirect.com/topics/computer-science/floating-point-unit](https://www.sciencedirect.com/topics/computer-science/floating-point-unit)

-In order to evaluate how efficent our implementation can become, our aim is to try our implementation on other MCU with different level of power and hardware support.
-Whereas Teensy 4.1, operating at `600 MHz`, is our primary development platform which we will evaluate closely, we aim to run our implementations on the Raspberry Pi Pico 2[^6], operating at `150 MHz` (_pictured to the right in Figure [@fig:mcu]_).
+In order to evaluate how efficient our implementation can become, our aim is to try our implementation on other MCU with different level of power and hardware support.
+Whereas Teensy 4.1, operating at `600 MHz`, is our primary development platform which we will evaluate closely, we aim to run our implementations on the Raspberry Pi Pico 2[^6], operating at `150 MHz` (_pictured to the right in
+@fig:mcu_).
 Due to the lower computational power of this MCU, there may be significant issues in utilizing this weaker model, yet it is significantly cheaper and easier to access.
 Testing will consist solely of running the implementation on these controllers and measuring execution speed and correctness of the output.